 - Training: Make sure your employees know what to do — just in case.

 Test and evaluate your plan by conducting a variety of exercises to determine how well-versed your employees are in the plan and how effective it is.
 This phase may help you train personnel on their responsibilities and evaluate the established plans and procedures, says FEMA.

-Assess your company’s planned response to the exercises; determine any weak points, whether in the plan itself or execution of it.
+- After assessing your company’s planned response to the testing exercises, determine any weak points, whether in the plan itself or execution of it.
 Ensure employees are fully trained in any changes made.

-In the event of an actual incident, conduct a thorough critique of the response, and include any lessons learned as improvements to the plan.
+- In the event of an actual incident, conduct a thorough critique of the response and make improvements to the plan if necessary.

-Continue evaluating the plan during times of normal operations.
+- Continue evaluations during times of normal operations.
 Remember that any major changes to the company or personnel may need to include a review of the emergency plan.